ohsu-cedar-comp-hub/scMKL/README.md

 Below, we calculate approximate kernels for each group in the grouping information.

 Then we train the model to view the distinguishing feature groups between phenotypes and evaluate on a test set to quantify classification performance.
+Looking at group normalized weights can reveal insights into underlying biology.

 ```python